felixge/fgprof/README.md

 // ...
 ```

-So what's going on?
-Well, as it turns out, `/debug/pprof/profile` is a pure CPU profiler, i.e. it only shows the time our code is spending on the CPU.
+Oh no, the builtin CPU profiler is misleading us!
+How is that possible?
+Well, it turns out the builtin profiler only shows On-CPU time.
 Time spent waiting on I/O is completely hidden from us.

 ### /debug/pprof/trace